heathermiller/dist-prog-book/chapter/4/dist-langs.md

 ### Partial Failure

-In the case of a crash on a local environment, either the machine has failed (total failure), or the source of the crash can be learned from a central resource manager such as the operating system {% cite waldo1997 --file dist-langs.bib %}
+In the case of a crash on a local environment, either the machine has failed (total failure), or the source of the crash can be learned from a central resource manager such as the operating system. {% cite waldo1997 --file dist-langs.bib %}
 If an application consists of multiple communicating processes partial failure is possible, however because the cause of the partial failure can be determined, this kind of partial failure can be repaired given the operating system's knowledge.
 For example, a process can be restored based on a checkpoint, another process in the application can query the operating system about the failed process' state, etc.